borisheithecker/nbjaxb/README.md

 }
 ```

-You don't need a module dependency on the other module containing the registered type.
+No module dependency on the other module containing the registered type is required!